 If there’s a specialist bike available there’s an electric version - folding, off-road, hybrid etc. But the extended range and power also means e-bikes can achieve uses standard bikes can’t, such as a daily 30 mile commute or acting as a replacement second car suitable for shopping trips.

 A long way to go?

 Range is linked to the battery size and capacity – bigger batteries can go further – but range also depends on terrain – tackle more hills and you need more power.
 Take careful note of the battery size and take manufacturers’ range estimates with caution!
 If range is crucial, e.g. for a commute, bear in mind some models feature add-on range extenders disguised as water bottles!

 You can pay anything from £600 to many thousands of pounds.
 As always, you get what you pay for.
 If you’re considering the bike for a commute, you probably want something over £2,000, but bear in mind Bike To Work schemes reduce and spread the cost.

-You can also save money by retrofitting a motor using kits available on the web, but you’ll probably need the assistance of a competent bike mechanic.
-As for charging, a full battery is likely to cost pennies in terms of electricity use.
+You can also save money by retrofitting a motor to your existing push bike, using kits available on the web, but you’ll probably need the assistance of a competent bike mechanic.
+The shopping guide to bikes has more on e-bike converter kits.

 The shopping guide to bikes highlights a number of ethical issues associated with bikes and e-bikes.
 These include workers’ rights, conflict minerals and carbon emissions.